apekshadhage/Documentation_FORAWS/README.md

 **User Executes a Pre-Defined Python Macro Script**

-1. User places a 'test.py' file inside the src/main/resources folder.
+1. User places a 'test.py' in various location such as file path(ex. /home/ubuntu/macro/test.py) or export location as classpath or s3 location.

 2. User defines the file in the module by typing the name 'test.py' in the Macro File input field in the Execute Script module.
 They also define "test_value" as a string in the macro output parameters input field.
 This string corresponds to a variable in the 'test.py' file with the same name.